Canyoneering with Kids – Your Next Zion Family Adventure

 3) Stamina/Endurance.
 Kids not only need to be physical and mentally able to rappel, they also need to be able to hike in a variety of terrain and conditions.
 (Think sand, heat, boulders, etc.) People often forget to factor in getting to the canyon, hiking into it, then hiking out of it.
 The good news?
 Kids with determination to finish will do great!
 We’ve seen it happen again and again.

 “There’s nothing better as a guide than helping someone achieve something hard that they didn’t think they could do.”

 –Jo, adventure guide

 East Zion Adventures

 Our guides are equipped with both the skills and the patience necessary to help your little explorers face challenges, try new adventures and have an amazing time.
 Former adventure guide Jo says that a successful canyoneering adventure with kids truly does depend on the child.
-Parents should evaluate their child’s ability level the best they can so everyone involved can enjoy the experience.
+Parents should evaluate their child’s ability level the best they can when planning their trip to Zion National Park with kids so everyone involved can enjoy the experience.
 “I’ve guided 6-year-olds who were rock stars,” she says.
 “We definitely encourage everyone to try canyoneering, because conquering a scary, hard thing is AMAZING.”

 A guided family canyoneering excursion is a great way for families to experience the adventure of a lifetime during their Zion National Park vacation.
-Multiple rappels, scrambling and hiking amongst some of the most spectacular scenery in the U.S. creates more than just an experience.
+Multiple rappels, scrambling and hiking amongst some of the most spectacular scenery in the U.S. creates more than just an experience on your trip to Zion with kids.
 You’ll leave with memories that last a lifetime.